hopkinsth/golang-tripping-hazards/README.md

-### Golang tripping hazards
+### Golang Tripping Hazards
 ---
-#####Any time I learn something new, I always end up finding a few things that I really wish someone had told me at the beginning.
+#####As I learn something new about Go development, I always end up finding things that I really wish someone had told me at the beginning.
 If you're starting to learn Go, perhaps you'll find these tidbits useful.

+We hope that by sharing this list we can save new Go developers some time hitting their head against the keyboard.
+If you'd like to contribute something to the list, please send a Pull request.

+Compiled by Dan Miles [https://twitter.com/daniel_t_miles](Twitter), [https://github.com/danieltmiles](GitHub)

 ---
 **The defer statement**: A reserved word in Go that causes a function to execute as the last thing that happens when a function returns.
 You can stack as many as you want and they execute in the reverse order that they were declared.
 It looks something like this:
 ```go